binaryphile/y2s/README.md

 hash[myarray.1]="one"
 ```

-Notice that the scalar values are avialable via the keys which specify
+Notice that the scalar values are available via the keys which specify
-their full paths:
+their full paths (although this is not the recommended method, see
+below):

 ```
 $ echo "${hash[myarray.0]}"